ttanvirr/git-github-basics/README.md

 - run `git log --oneline` to see the `HEAD` position.
 It is now pointing to the `feature` branch's latest commit.
 - switch to the main branch and repeat steps for 'main-03.txt'.
 - switch to feature branch and merge `feature` with `main`.
+- check the HEAD position (pointing to feature branch with the merge-commit).
+- switch to main branch and merge `main` with `feature`.
-- check the HEAD position.
+- again check the HEAD position.

 ## Git Reset